souljah00/hello-world/README.md

 This is my second update to Hello world.

 I am working with a branch of hello world called my_World.
 Learning Git is Fun!

+These changes are made with git hub desktop.
+I have now pushed and pull from cmd and from the git hub desktop app.
+How cool!